John Hutchins (antiquary): Works

 Jacob Bancks, his patron, urged Hutchins to compile a county history of Dorset; and Browne Willis, when visiting in 1736, persuaded him to undertake the work.
 Three years later Hutchins circulated from Milton Abbas a single-sheet folio of six queries, with an appeal for aid, which was drawn up by Willis and printed at his cost.
 The work dragged for many years, but a handsome subscription encouraged the compiler in 1761 to search the principal libraries and the records in the Tower of London.
 In 1774, after his death, it was published in two folio volumes as the History and Antiquities of the County of Dorset, but there was prefixed a dedication by Hutchins, dated 1 June 1773.
 The volumes rose in value.
 The first volume of a second edition was issued in 1796 and its successor in 1803, but all that was printed of the third volume, with the exception of a single copy preserved in Richard Gough's library at Enfield, and all the unsold copies of vols. i. and ii., were consumed by fire at the printing-house of John Nichols on 8 February 1808.
 Nichols printed an appeal for support, and in 1813 the third volume appeared with Gough's name as its editor.
 The fourth volume came out in 1815.
-On this edition John Bellasis spent much of his own money.
+On this edition John Bellasis, Hutchins' son-in-law, spent much of his own money.

 A further edition was published in four volumes (1861, 1864, 1868, and 1873).
 It began under the editorship of William Shipp and James Whitworth Hodson; Shipp was sole editor from 1868, and although the prolegomena are dated September 1874 he died on 8 December 1873.

 Parts of this history were subsequently issued separately.
 From the first edition were extracted descriptions of Poole and Stalbridge, and A View of the Principal Towns, Seats, Antiquities in Dorset (1773).
 Accounts of Milton Abbas, Shaftesbury, and Sherborne were selected from the second edition, and a history from the Blandford division, taken from the last impression, was circulated in 1860.
-Further use was made in Doomsday Book for Dorset by William Bawdwen.
+Further use was made in Domesday Book for Dorset by William Bawdwen.

 Letters by Hutchins are published in Nichols's Illustrations of Literature and Literary Anecdotes, William Stukeley's Family Memoirs (Surtees Society), and in Notes and Queries, 5th ser. x.
 343. Hutchins contributed a memoir of Jacob Bancks to the London Magazine in May 1738.